bgando/functionalJS/callbacks/callbackExercises.md

 		  //checks if the val is in arr
 		}

-3. Rewrite checkValue such it uses _.each.
+3. Rewrite checkValue using _.each.
 Make sure that you have underscore.js included where you are running your code.

 3. Write a loop that pushes all the values in an object to an array.